MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/install-a-preview-build.md

 Applies to: Azure Stack HCI, version 22H2 preview

-This article will provide instructions on installing an Azure Stack HCI OS preview build using Windows Admin Center or PowerShell.
+This article will provide instructions on installing a preview version of Azure Stack HCI OS using Windows Admin Center or PowerShell.

-## Install a preview build using Windows Admin Center

 Once you've joined the preview channel, your cluster will always be offered the latest available preview builds on a continuous basis.
 You can install a preview build using Windows Admin Center.

 # [Windows Admin Center](#tab/windows-admin-center)

+## Install a preview build using Windows Admin Center

 1. In Windows Admin Center, select **Updates** from the **Tools** pane at the left.
 If you've successfully joined the preview channel, feature updates will be displayed.